alexcodelab/Share-Buttons-for-Android/README.md

 # Share-Buttons-for-Android
-Here i present all avalible Share Button's on Social Network
+Here i present all Share Button's on Social Network for android